About the Recorder’s office

 Keeping the County's Land Records Since 1870

-The Davis County Recorder is an elected official whose office and duties are mandated by the State Legislature and governed by state law.
-The primary function of the office is to keep the real property (land) records for Davis County, and to provide the county assessor’s and treasurer's offices with information necessary for assessment and taxation.
+The Davis County Recorder is an elected county official whose office and duties are mandated by the Utah State Legislature and governed by state law.
+The primary function of the office is to keep into perpetuity the real property (land) records for Davis County, and to provide the county assessor's, clerk's, auditor's, and treasurer's offices with information necessary for assessment and taxation.

-All information on record in the County Recorder's office is public information and may be viewed and utilized by the any office patron.
-Specifically among the records is found ownership, dimensions, acreage, legal description and history of each of the approximately 106,000 parcels of land within the Davis County limits.
-Information such as taxing, sewer & water district boundaries, city limits, and subdivision plats is also available.
-The office keeps an up to date map (plat) set of the entire county as well as complete indexes (called abstracts) for all parcels of land.
-Miscellaneous items such as Workman's and Mechanic's liens, Water Claims, Federal Tax Liens, Military Discharges, and civil judgments are also recorded in this office.
+All information on record in the County Recorder's office is public information and may be viewed and utilized by any office patron during regular business hours, Monday through Friday, from 8:00 A.M. to 5:00 P.M.., except on legal holidays.
+Specifically among the records are found the ownership, dimensions, acreage, legal description and history of each of the approximately 145,000 parcels of land within the Davis County limits.
+Information such as taxing, sewer & water district boundaries, city boundaries, and dedicated subdivision plats is also available.
+The office keeps an up to date ownership map (plat) set of the entire county as well as complete indexes (called abstracts) to all documents recorded for all parcels of land.
+Miscellaneous items such as workman's and mechanic's liens, water claims, federal tax liens, military discharges, and civil judgments are also recorded in this office.

-The responsibility of the Recorder's office is confined to the land records themselves.
+The responsibility of the Recorder's office is confined to the records of the land parcels themselves.
 All records of improvements such as structures etc. are maintained by the County Assessor's office.

 The County Recorder's office contains the historical land records for Davis County from 1870 to the present.
 Records since 1981 are computerized.
 Records recorded prior to 1980 are indexed in book format.
 All records have been microfilmed, and are available for inspection by the public.